cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-browsers/third-party-cookies.md

 Browser Isolation currently depends on third-party cookies to maintain a short-lived session between your local browser and the remote isolated browser.

-Each web browser treats third-party cookies differently, and some browsers (for example Chrome and Firefox) may only present this error while incognito / private browsing mode is active.
+Each web browser treats third-party cookies differently, and some browsers (for example, Chrome and Firefox) may only present this error while incognito / private browsing mode is active.
 Depending on how your browser is configured, you may need to enable third-party cookies to access isolated websites.

 Follow these instructions to enable third-party cookies in your browser: